Theme leaders (Available for student supervision)

 Our cancer researchers tackle the mysteries of cancer from a number of different perspectives.
 Some carry out research into specific cancers, such as cancer of the lung, bowel, endometrium, brain, bladder and stomach.
 Others investigate the role that innate immunity, specific proteins and cancer stem cells play in the onset and development of the disease.

 Importantly, our Phase I Clinical Trials Program provides researchers with the potential to translate laboratory findings into new cancer therapies for patients.

-Eva Segelov is Professor and Director of Oncology at Monash University and Monash Health.
-She has specialist interest in the diagnosis and management of upper and lower gastrointestinal cancers, including neuroendocrine tumours and anal cancer, as well as breast cancer.
+Head of Translational Oncology Research Laboratory, and Director of Oncology at Monash University and Monash Health, Professor Eva Segelov has specialist interest in the diagnosis and management of upper and lower gastrointestinal cancers, including neuroendocrine tumours and anal cancer, as well as breast cancer.
 Professor Segelov has led numerous national and international oncology clinical trials including the ICECREAM, QUASAR2, SCOT and ASCOLT trials.
-Find out more about the Clinical Trials Centre.

 Head of Prostate Cancer Therapeutics Laboratory, translational researcher and medical oncologist A/Prof Arun Azad focuses on urological cancers.
 In collaboration with Professor Gail Risbridger, his pre-clinical research uses novel patient-derived xenograft models to characterise the effects of taxane cytotoxics in castration-sensitive prostate cancer.
 Dr Azad's clinical research focuses on circulating biomarkers including cell-free DNA and microRNA in patients with urological cancers together with the delivery of precision medicine for prostate cancer patients using genomic profiling of blood and tissue to offer personalised treatments.